Last Updated on

-- Ensure that you get lots of sleep.
+- Make sure you get lots of sleep.

 - Maintain your daily exercise schedule.

-Listed below are some pointers about what should be at every point in your pregnancy.
+Listed below are some things you should not do at any point in your pregnancy.

 - Avoid smoking as it can lead to lower baby weight and respiratory problems.

-- Don’t consume alcohol, as it can greatly impact your baby’s overall development.
+- Don’t consume alcohol, as it can significantly impact your baby’s overall development.